PaperMC/Debuggery/README.md

 Furthermore, every conversion from `string -> object` is added manually, so some are currently missing.
 Feel free to open an issue or contribute them.

-## What's coming next?
-A true REPL leveraging Java 9's added functionality in this area.
-Obviously this feature would require Java 9+.

-## Do you have a timeline for feature development?
-Nope.
-I am pretty busy.
-If you'd like something done sooner, feel free to contribute.